doylek1/ResGuides-NLTK/respitch.md

 ###4.
 Activity

-This section you will get some practical experience exploring vocabularly with NLTK, including playing with some simple commands; specifically, concordancing and collocational analysis.
+In this section you will gain practical experience exploring vocabularly with NLTK.
+You will be introduced to some simple commands and linguistic functions.

 ###5.
 Help!
-Resources to help you on your nltk journey
+A list of resources to help you on your nltk journey.

 > !!--need to work out how to properly link section headings to sections--!!